GraviBERT: Transformer-based inference for gravitational-wave time series: Abstract

 \section{Abstract}

-We introduce \texttt{GraviBERT}, a novel deep learning framework for inference of gravitational wave time series, which relies on an Inception-inspired multi-scale convolutional feature extractor with a transformer encoder along a suitable regression head. \texttt{GraviBERT} is trained in two stages: a BERT-style pretraining phase, where the model learns to predict masked segments in feature space in order to capture universal patterns and physics, followed by supervised fine tuning for accurate parameter estimation.
-This approach demonstrates impressive improvement across multiple metrics compared to training from scratch: On in-domain data, it reduces the mean absolute error for point-estimate parameter inference by up to 30\%, and training convergence accelerates by up to $6\times$.
-Moreover, the mean relative precision of the inferred masses and distances at low SNR reaches the few-percent level, while the mean absolute error in the effective spin about $10^{-3}$.
-For domain adaptation to new detector noise profiles, the pretrained model demonstrates remarkable efficiency, converging up to $15\times$ faster on small target datasets and reduces estimation errors by up to $\sim 45$\%, indicating that it learns sufficient detector-agnostic representations.
-Cross-approximant transfer demonstrates comparable transferability, achieving up to $44\%$ MAE reductions across all parameters and up to $15\times$ training speedups, with $R^2$ scores consistently exceeding $0.9$ for mass parameters at SNR = 10 compared to $0.74$ - $0.87$ when training from scratch.
-Notably, \texttt{GraviBERT} works directly with the noisy waveforms.
-The final regression head of the model can be adapted for various downstream tasks after pretraining, positioning it as a step towards foundation-style models in gravitational wave and multi-messenger astronomy.
+We introduce \texttt{GraviBERT}, a novel deep learning framework for gravitational wave inference, built on a multi-scale feature extractor with a transformer encoder and a suitable regression head.
+A key novelty of \texttt{GraviBERT} is its staged training: a BERT-style self-supervised pretraining phase to learn transferable representations, followed by supervised fine-tuning on labeled data. \texttt{GraviBERT} demonstrates consistent transfer learning across detector configurations and waveform models.
+On in-domain data, pretraining reduces the MAE by up to 31\% and accelerates convergence by $\sim 6.6 \times$, with mean relative precision for point estimates reaching the few-percent level and MAE in effective spin of $\sim 10^{-3}$ at SNR = 10.
+For domain adaptation to new detector noise profiles, the pretrained model converges up to $15\times$ faster on small target datasets and reduces estimation errors by up to $\sim 47$\%, demonstrating detector-agnostic learning.
+Cross-waveform approximant transfer achieves up to $44\%$ MAE reductions and up to $15\times$ training speedups, with $R^2$ scores consistently exceeding $0.9$ for mass parameters at SNR = 10 compared to $0.74$ - $0.87$ when training from scratch. \texttt{GraviBERT} works directly with noisy waveforms, and in its current form quantifies predictive uncertainty through MC dropouts.
+After pretraining, the regression head could be adapted to multiple downstream inference tasks in gravitational-wave astronomy.